dkbalachandar/effective-java-notes/README.md

-# Effective Java - 3rd edition Notes
+## Effective Java - 3rd edition Notes

 #### Disclaimer

-This is a summary of the book "Effective Java by Joshua Bloch".
+This is a summary of the book "Effective Java"  by Joshua Bloch.
 The below are my personal notes and I hope it's not a copyright infringement.
 If it is, please contact me in order to remove this file from github.

 ### Chapter 2: Creating and Destroying Objects

 This chapter concerns creating and destroying objects.
 When and how to create them, when and how to avoid creating them, how to ensure they are destroyed in a timely manner, and how to manage any cleanup actions that must precede their destruction.

 #### Item 1: Consider static factory methods instead of constructors
 Instead of adding multiple constructors for a class, we can create static factory methods which has advantages and disadvantages.